Spring Cloud: API-Gateway And Naming-Server Concepts

 The API Gateway doesn’t need to be statically configured with the locations of microservices.
 Instead, it dynamically resolves them, accommodating real-time changes in the microservices landscape, such as scaling events or services going down for maintenance.

-Eureka Client register microservices into a service registry.
+Eureka Client registers microservices into a service registry.
 Now we need that, a service registry.
 I call it naming-server.

 When you look into its code, you notice something… It is literally empty!
 Just the main Spring Boot class with an annotation.